Job Ad Writing Tips to Filter Out Unqualified Candidates

 Core Principles for Filtering Out Unqualified Candidates

-Apply these principles to every job ad writing task to set clear expectations and reduce screening time.
+Apply these principles to every job posting to set clear expectations and reduce screening time.

 • Be explicit about must haves: Separate must haves from nice to haves.
 If a skill is non negotiable, label it "required" so candidates self select.